 How to Know You Need a Financial Advisor

-This means that the older you get, the more likely you will need a financial advisor.
-Also, the less you know about wealth management, investment, and finances, the more likely you will need help to maximize your investment performance and achieve your most desired lifestyle outcomes – throughout retirement.
+Around age 55, managing money in your retirement accounts gets even harder.
+This means that the older you get, the more reasons you’ll have to work with a financial advisor.
+The less you know about portfolio management, investing, retirement planning, and finances, the more likely you will need help from an investment advisor.

 – Real estate purchases

 – Multiple 401k and other investment accounts through work and other income streams

 – Marriage, kids, eventually grandkids